-Unlike type 1 diabetes — an autoimmune disease that shuts down your body’s insulin production — type 2 diabetes is caused entirely by a poor diet and lack of exercise.
+Unlike type 1 diabetes — an autoimmune disease that shuts down your body’s insulin production — type 2 diabetes is caused entirely by poor diet and lack of exercise.

-All roads lead to the mitochondria
+All Roads Lead to the Mitochondria

 Research suggests this is due to a change in insulin receptor activity, as well as altering the location and function of glucose transporters, residing on the surface of all cells.

 Mitochondria primarily metabolize fats as a fuel source, so constant glucose use actually put mitochondria offline.
 Lipoic acid combats pre-diabetic symptoms by making glucose transport more efficient and by metabolically “switching” the cell to mitochondria-powered fat burning.

 ALC: Biochemical Shuttle

 Acetyl-l-carnitine (ALC) is a substance that helps the body turn fat into energy.
 In type 2 diabetes, the metabolism has been hijacked into mass conversion to glucose or sugar-powered energy production.

 One of the primary natural functions of ALC is to act as a biochemical ‘shuttle’ for fats into the mitochondria.
 So, like with lipoic acid, ALC combats pre-diabetic symptoms by metabolically “switching” the cell to mitochondria-powered fat burning over glucose.

-In a number of research studies, ALC has been shown to reverse diabetes related damage in peripheral nerves and blood vessels.
-In turn, this improves circulation, especially in the limbs and also reduces symptoms of peripheral neuropathy ― the nerve damage (and pain) that occurs in response to diabetes induced hyperglycemia.
+In a number of research studies, ALC has been shown to reverse diabetes-related damage in peripheral nerves and blood vessels.
+In turn, this improves circulation, especially in the limbs, and also reduces symptoms of peripheral neuropathy ― the nerve damage (and pain) that occurs in response to diabetes-induced hyperglycemia.